souhaiel1/Longitudinal-and-Lateral-Control-of-an-automotive-vehicle/README.md

 ### Complete non-linear dynamics control : PI + MPC

  ## Instructions
-- run Init to initialize the simulink model
+- run Init.m to initialize the simulink model
 - run the simulink simulation
-- run init again to display the simulated trajectory with respect to the reference trajectory and re-initialize the simulink models
+- run Init.m again to display the simulated trajectory with respect to the reference trajectory and re-initialize the simulink models

 ## Included Simulink models:
 - Full_control_with_fixed_reference_velocity : used to test the controller for a constant reference linear velocity